 The various screens in the Wizard are arranged to guide data entry in a logical progression.
 But if instead, you want to enter the information directly in the Purchase Details Window, you can click the wizard's "Finish" button at any point - then the Purchase Details window will open showing the data entered so far.
 You can complete data entry and correct any errors before saving the record.
+Depending on how you start the wizard, some information will be automatically populated, as in adding a purchase to a PO, or dragging in a Product.

 In order to support compliance and reconciliation reports for software licensing, the data fields representing entitlement rights must be complete and accurate.
 To support Liability, Overspend, and other financial widgets hosted by Key Reporter, purchase cost data must also be complete and accurately recorded.

-Typically, much of the raw data needed by K2 for entitlement tracking is already available elsewhere in a dedicated procurement system.
+Typically, much of the raw data needed by the Sassafras Server Platform for entitlement tracking is already available elsewhere in a dedicated procurement system.
 Often this data can be imported directly (as explained here) rather than being re-entered in the Purchase Wizard or Purchase Details window.
 But in any case, reading through this documentation may help in pointing out what data is important and how it is used.
 Often, the entitlement rights and dependencies for software purchases may not be adequately represented in procurement systems so it will always be prudent to double check the essential information:

-A complete historical record of software purchases, upgrades, subscriptions, etc. will provide the basis for K2 to compute the "current entitlement position" for each product – but it may be impractical and unnecessary to enter or import the entire historical record.
+A complete historical record of software purchases, upgrades, subscriptions, etc. will provide the basis for your Sassafras Server to compute the "current entitlement position" for each product – but it may be impractical and unnecessary to enter or import the entire historical record.
 If you already know how the maze of historical purchases for a product sums up to a bottom line, the wizard will let you create a "synthetic" record that asserts this number.
 The synthetic record serves as a baseline for calculating "current license position" when going forward with new purchases.
 In the synthetic case, you can invent your own PO# – or leave the field blank and let the final screen of the wizard make up a value.

 The simpler purchase types (e.g. Tech Support, Media Only, and Other) are self explanatory so this example will focus on recording a license entitlement for FileMaker Pro 11.
 Each screen shown below is dependent on the choice made in the previous screen, so when you enter a specific purchase, you may see a different sequence.
 Below we illustrate screens for an upgrade purchase as well as a subscription purchase.